-This DRI appears to manifest aspects of regional policy in that it offers connectivity to the regional transportation network via its proximity to Bear Creek Boulevard (US 19/41) to the west.
 The project can further support The Atlanta Region's Plan in general by incorporating other aspects of regional policy, including green infrastructure and/or low-impact design (e.g., rain gardens, vegetated swales, etc.) in parking areas and site driveways, and as part of any improvements to site frontages.
+This is particularly important given the project's location in the Tussahaw Creek Watershed, a small (less than 100 square mile) public water supply watershed.
+More detailed comments on water resources are attached to this report.
 In addition, ARC encourages the applicant team to ensure that the development promotes a functional, safe, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas on the site.
 This framework can offer the potential for safe internal site circulation for employees on foot or by another alternative mode.